itamartz/itamartz.github.io/README.md

 - User managment - Onbording , Offbording.

 ## Projects

 ### 2 Go
-- A Jenkins in a container that have all the plugins already set
+- A Jenkins in a container that have all the plugins already set - Using Github Action
-- A Ansible in a container that have all the collections already set
+- A Ansible in a container that have all the collections already set - Using Github Action

-### Jenkins And Ansible
+### Jenkins Ansible And Docker
 - Installing a Jenkins and Ansible environment - Using Docker, HAProxy.
 - Creating and maintain Jenkins jobs, Updates, etc...